folkertvanheusden/Kaboem/README.md

 sudo apt install fonts-freefont-ttf libpipewire-0.3-dev libsdl3-dev libsdl3-ttf-dev libsndfile1-dev nlohmann-json3-dev libfftw3-dev build-essential cmake
 ```

-Note that this requires at least Debian Trixie (13), Ubuntu Plucky (25.04) or equivalent (because of SDL3).
+Because of the SDL3 requirement, this program requires at least Debian Trixie (13), Ubuntu Plucky (25.04) or equivalent (or more recent of course).

 To compile:
 ```